Dictated from Above?

 You have many piano competition prize winners among your students.
 How do you prepare your students for competitions?

 This is a long subject, and we don’t need to go there, but I would like to say this: It depends on the person.
 Certain people are born to be good performers, just like some people are good actors, some are good directors, some are good at both.
 For me, teaching is like being a director who has to bring out the best from the actor.
-So if I have any rule, I try to see through the personality and encourage them to find their own voices, open them up, and not only to help them become stronger in what they have natural affinity for, but also to overcome their weak sides.
+So one rule that I have is to try to see through the personality and encourage them to find their own voices, open them up, and not only to help them become stronger in what they have a natural affinity for, but also to overcome their weak sides.

 The motto of the Sergei Babayan International Piano Academy that you founded and led for years states that “artists must live and work at a fever pitch in the incessant pursuit of ideal beauty and the highest degree of artistry.”
 Do you expect every student to comply with this mission?

 Yes, of course, I do, but I am realistic.
 By asking the impossible, you get what is possible.
 If I lowered the standards, we would probably get nothing.
 It is in human nature to do less, so one needs self-discipline.
 I have those expectations of myself, too.
 Talking about that, I need to go back to practice [laughs].